10 Things to Do in Liberty Village Toronto

 6. Visit Historic Toronto Carpet Factory

 Speaking of Toronto Carpet Factory murals, let’s take a look at this historical landmark, too.
 Built between 1899 and 1912, this building was a complex where most of the creative and dynamic were placed.
+Exploring this iconic site is a great way to learn about the area’s history and vibrant art scene.

 As the name indicates, the basic business in this building complex was carpet wovening.
 Now only the carpet design murals have been left from its past and the building is where most of the restaurants, and cafes are located.